Lumbar Spinal Stenosis

 - Physical therapy may include exercises to strengthen your back, stomach, and leg muscles.
 Learning how to do activities safely, using braces to support your back, stretching, and massage may also be helpful.

-- Medicines may include nonsteroidal anti-inflammatory drugs (NSAIDs) that relieve pain and swelling, and steroid injections that reduce swelling.
+- Medicines may include nonsteroidal anti-inflammatory drugs that relieve pain and swelling, and steroid injections that reduce swelling.
+Medicines that treat nerve pain or muscle spasm may also be helpful.

 - Surgery includes removing bone spurs and widening the space between vertebrae (laminectomy).
 The lower back may also be stabilized by fusing together some of the vertebrae.
 In some cases, fusion is used along with decompression.
 Decompression is easing the pressure on the nerves.